by Brian A. Wilkins

-When black students held protests and tailgate parties opposing the terrorist flags, some were told by Euro-American LSU fans to “go back to Africa,” while others were doused with beer and spit.
+When black students held protests and tailgate parties opposing the terrorist flags, some were told by Euro-American LSU fans to “go back to Africa,” according to BlackCollegeWire.org (site now defunct).
+Others protestors were doused with beer and spit.

 When the SEC began draining the athletes from HBCUs in the 1970s (with the promise of stardom, sex, and money), the Gramblings, Southerns, and Alcorn States of the world were not only unknown to the “mainstream,” but vastly underfunded then, and even more now.
 But back then, even while being vastly underfunded, most athletes found a way to graduate from HBCUs.

-In 1980, when black athletes became mainstream in HECUs (particularly the SEC), there were 463,700 black men enrolled in college (boosted by increased SEC football and basketball recruiting) and only 143,000 “black” men in prison.
-In 2000, 20 years after “black” became mainstream in SEC athletics, there were 603,032 black men in college, and 791,600 “black” men in prison (boosted not only by indoctrination into “mainstream” college athletics and lifestyle, but also President Ronald Reagan’s 1986 Crime Bill [mandatory minimum sentences for drug charges]).
+In 1980, when black athletes became mainstream in HECUs (particularly the SEC), there were 463,700 black men enrolled in college (boosted by increased SEC football and basketball recruiting) and only 143,000 black men in prison.
+In 2000, 20 years after “black” became mainstream in SEC athletics, there were 603,032 black men in college, and 791,600 “black” men in prison.
+This number was boosted not only by indoctrination into mainstream college athletics and lifestyle, but also mandatory minimum prison sentences for drug charges.
 HBCUs used to aim at not only maximizing recruits’ natural athletic talent, but maximizing their scholarly potential as well.
 HECUs simply want “weapons” to win football wars and subsequently make several politicians, administrators, and boosters very rich and/or powerful in their respective state.

 A 2008 report showed that 7 of the 12 SEC schools graduated fewer than 60 percent of their football players within 10 years of initial enrollment (note: the Big 12 has six said schools, and all the other BCS conferences have four or fewer schools that graduated less than 60 percent) and the SEC is at the bottom for graduation success rates of all the BCS conferences.
 In other words, all the SEC wants from black athletes is wins.
 They could care less about these young men’s educations or well-being, and the young men enter that HECU environment believing all they must do is play football, have sex, party, get air-time, and go all in on getting drafted into the NFL.